 What about side-effects with SSRIs?

 Most people who take an SSRI have either minor, or no, side-effects.
 Possible side-effects vary between different preparations.
-The most common ones include diarrhoea, feeling sick (nausea), being sick (vomiting), and headaches.
+The most common ones include diarrhoea, feeling sick (nausea), being sick (vomiting) and headaches.
 Some people develop a feeling of restlessness or anxiety (see below).
 Sexual problems sometimes occur.
 It is worth keeping on with treatment if side-effects are mild at first.
 Minor side-effects may wear off after a week or so.

 SSRI antidepressants and suicidal behaviour

+Rarely, SSRI antidepressants can have a side-effect of inducing suicidal thoughts and behaviour.
+This seems to be more common early in the treatment and more common in young people.
 Because of this possible link, see your doctor promptly if you become restless, anxious or agitated, or if you have any suicidal thoughts - in particular, if these develop in the early stages of treatment with an SSRI, or following an increase in dose.

 Are SSRI antidepressants addictive?